cta-observatory/ctapipe/docs/pipeline/index.rst

 Producer run method
 -------------------
 Producer class run method does not have any input parameter.
-It must yield nothing if you want to get correct number of job salready done via the GUI.
-Use self.send_msg mrthod to send data to next step.
+Use yeld to send data to next step.
+If there are several steps linked to it, yield the result in a tuple with the name of next step as last tuple value. i.e.: yield((result,'PAIR'))